 Using the key person approach means that you will be regularly informed, right from the start.
 This is to ensure that your child and you, build up a strong and positive relationship.

 • Daily informal contact

 • Online digital Tapestry system which enables you to see key person observations as they happen or in the convenience of your own home.

-• Progress Tracker sheet, three times a year
+• Milestones Tracker sheet, three times a year

-• Collaboration with you on any extra planning we put in to place e.g. targeted plan
+• Collaboration with you on any extra planning we put in to place e.g. Targeted and Personalised Plan

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?

 We use the new EYFS framework, which allows key persons to plan for your child.
 By observing, assessing and planning for your child in the three prime and four specific areas.
 We provide a ‘language rich’ environment and use targeted small group activities.